Webinar - Indigenous peoples: Get your benefits and credits

 - a resident of Canada for income tax purposes throughout the year, and

-- 19 years of age or older on December 31.
+- 19 or older on December 31.
 However, you may be eligible if you are under 19 and resided with your spouse or common-law partner, or your child on December 31.

-- you were confined to a prison or similar institution for a period of at least 90 days during the year, or
+- if you were confined to a prison or similar institution for a period of at least 90 days during the year;

 How to claim

-Diandra: You claim the CWB when you do your taxes.
+Erin: You claim the Canada workers benefit when you do your taxes.

-If you use tax software, it will automatically calculate the CWB for you.
+If you use tax software, it will automatically calculate the Canada workers benefit for you.

-If you file on paper, you need to fill out Schedule 6, found in the tax package for your province or territory.
+If you file on paper, you need to fill out Schedule 6, Canada workers benefit, found in the tax package for your province or territory.

-Also, the government recently proposed to automatically send advance CWB payments to people who would have been entitled for the benefit in the previous year.
+As of July 2023, the CWB is issued by quarterly automatic payments to people who were entitled to the benefit in the previous year.

-For more information on the Canada workers benefit, visit canada.ca/canada-workers-benefit.
+For more information on the Canada workers benefit and the disability supplement, visit canada.ca/canada-workers-benefit.

 Disability tax credit (DTC)